Arshiya-Bagheri/PyCalculator/README.md

-# Calcify
+# PyCalculator

 A modern, stylish desktop calculator application built with Python and PySide6.
-Calcify features a custom GUI, safe expression evaluation, and a smooth user experience.
+PyCalculator features a custom GUI, safe expression evaluation, and a smooth user experience.
 Perfect for quick, reliable calculations on your desktop.

 ## Features